zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    )
     ```

-1. Under the comment **Create an instance of the agent**, add the following code to create an instance of your agent, including a reference to the **EmailPlugin** plugin (be sure to maintain the indentation level):
+1. Find the comment **Create an instance of the agent**, and add the following code to create an instance of your agent, including a reference to the **EmailPlugin** plugin (be sure to maintain the indentation level):

     ```python
+   # Create an instance of the agent
    expenses_agent = AzureAIAgent(
        client=project_client,
        definition=expenses_agent_def,